sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 	- Takes within 24 to 72 hours for restoring the archive
 - Recycle Bin for EBS Snapshots
 	- Setup rules to retain deleted snapshots so you can recover them after an accidental deletion
 - Specify retention (from 1 day to 1 year)
     ![Alt text](image-181.png)

 ## AMI Overview
-A MI = Amazon Machine Image
+- AMI = Amazon Machine Image
 - AMI are a customization of an EC2 instance
 - You add your own software, configuration, operating system, monitoring…
 - Faster boot / configuration time because all your software is pre-packaged
 - AMI are built for a specific region (and can be copied across regions)
 - You can launch EC2 instances from:
-- A Public AMI: AWS provided
+    - A public AMI: AWS provided
     - Your own AMI: you make and maintain them yourself
     - An AWS Marketplace AMI: an AMI someone else made (and potentially sells)

 ## AMI Process (from an EC2 Instance)